Charcuterie Board appetizer at a wedding

 Step 2: Set Your Budget

-When planning the Food & Bar for your wedding, it is important to remember that food and bar can be one of the most expensive parts of a wedding.
+When planning the food and bar for your wedding, it is important to remember that food and bar can be one of the most expensive parts of a wedding.
 But it doesn’t have to break the bank!
 Once you know your guest list size, you can look at what you can realistically spend.
 A rule of thumb is to save around 30–40% of our total wedding budget for food and drinks.
 Read this blog for more details on Wedding Budgets.

 Step 3: Match Your Theme

-The wedding reception food and bar is a great opportunity to tie in your wedding theme.
+The wedding reception food and bar are a great opportunity to tie in your wedding theme.
 Read more about selecting your wedding theme in this blog.
-If you want your wedding to feel casual, fun, and personal, family style or buffet style may be the best option.
+If you want your wedding to feel casual, fun, and personal, family-style or buffet-style may be the best option.
 If your theme is classic and elegant, a plated meal may be a better choice.

 Match your menu to the vibe: comfort food, fun sides, and a relaxed setup.
 Your theme might be elegant, boho, garden-style, beachy, or modern, and the food should help support that feeling.